2009 British & Irish Lions tour to South Africa: Results

+Attendances

 Lions squad

 The Lions announced a 37-man squad on 21 April 2009.
 Before the start of the tour Tomás O'Leary, Tom Shanklin and Jerry Flannery all withdrew because of injuries and Alan Quinlan was suspended.
 During the tour, Leigh Halfpenny, Stephen Ferris, Euan Murray, Lee Byrne, Adam Jones, Gethin Jenkins, Jamie Roberts and Brian O'Driscoll, as well as Ferris' replacement Ryan Jones, were forced to withdraw from the squad due to injury.
 Nathan Hines was suspended for one week because of a dangerous tackle against the Emerging Springboks.

+Notes: Ages listed are as of the first tour match on 30 May.
+Bold denotes that the player was selected for a previous Lions squad.

 Lions management

 23 backroom staff were appointed by the Lions, slightly down from the 26 on the 2005 tour to New Zealand.
 The Lions reverted to having only one management structure, rather than a separate team for the midweek side.
 The tour manager was former Wales and Lions player Gerald Davies.